Microstrip Impedance Calculator

 Worked Examples:

-A common outer-layer FR-4 starting point uses Dk 4.3, H 0.18 mm, W 0.30 mm, and 35 um copper.
-With the IPC-2141 model selected, Characteristic impedance is about 49.68 ohm, Trace over height is W/H 1.667, and Effective dielectric is about 3.23.
-The Width tolerance window at 10% spans roughly 53.01 ohm at 0.27 mm to 46.64 ohm at 0.33 mm.
+A common FR-4 starting point uses Dk 4.3, H 0.18 mm, W 0.30 mm, and 35 um copper.
+With IPC-2141 selected, Characteristic impedance is about 49.68 ohm, Trace over height is W/H 1.667, and Effective dielectric is about 3.23.
+A 10% width tolerance shifts the modeled impedance from about 53.01 ohm at 0.27 mm to about 46.64 ohm at 0.33 mm.

 For a 50 ohm target on that same stackup, Target Z0 mode solves Solved trace width at about 0.2970 mm, or 11.69 mil.
 The Target comparison row should be near zero because the solver picked the width that lands on the selected model's target.